HerrFreude/HerrFreude.github.io/README.md

 # HerrFreude.github.io
 This is my personal Website.
-It is still under cunstruction 🔨 Currently it onl holds my dotfiles and scripts :/
+It is still under cunstruction 🔨 Currently it only holds my dotfiles and scripts :/